Panfuji/projectsevenseas/README.md

 # Project Seven Seas

-STL files for the headphones.
+STL files and guides for the headphones.